-Just like plates and dishes that are meant to be used indoors, camping dishes are available in a range of materials.
-Each different material has its pros and cons.
+Just like plates and dishes that are meant to be used indoors, the best camping dinnerware sets are available in a range of materials:

 - Plastic.
 Plastic dishes tend to be very lightweight and unbreakable, which are two points in their favor.
 One point against plastic is that it can contain chemicals such as bisphenol A, which can transfer from the dishes to your food.
 Additionally, it's possible for bits of plastic itself to transfer to food (WebMD).
 If you're concerned about BPA or other chemicals, higher quality plastic plates are usually formulated without it.

 - Enamel.
 Enamel camping plates a sort of classic style.
 Enamel plates are lightweight and fairly sturdy but can become chipped or damaged with rough handling.